unswcpmsoc/main-website/content/constitution.md

     10. To be an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;

-    11. To provide guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
+    11. To provide guidance to representatives of the Club (Executives, committee members, volunteers etc.) on appropriate ways to communicate and behave inclusively;

     12. To keep apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive; and